mrkwapo/OCR-Projects/INSTAGRAM/README.md

 **Step 4**
 After bringing in fs and okrabyte, we will need to use an asynchronous function.
-Because the action *readdir (which means read directory)* takes time to respond instead of immediately we will be using async/await functions to handle promises which will return our results. *To learn about asynchronous functions, promises and callbacks, see:  https://javascript.info/async*
+Because the action *readdir (which means read directory)* takes time to respond instead of immediately we will be using async/await functions to handle promises which will return our results.
+The first argument tells the readdir function where to look for the files.
+We will use a callback function (err, files) as a second argument to throw an error or return files in the directory designated in arguement one.
+If there is an error it will reject any errors.
+Otherwise, we will resolve the files. *To learn about asynchronous functions, promises and callbacks, see:  https://javascript.info/async*

 const fs = require("fs");
 const okrabyte = require("okrabyte");

 **(async() => {
+  const files = await new Promise((resolve, reject) => {
+    fs.readdir('images/', (err, files) => {
+      if(err){
+        reject(err);
+      }else {
+        resolve(files);
+      }
+    });
+  });
+  console.log(files);

 **})()**

 (this is the set up of an E6 self executing arrow function.
 See here for more information: )

 **Step 5**
+To check the results stored in the variable "files", we console log, then run the program in the terminal with the following command:

+*$ node filename.js

+Your results should show up in an array.

+        Example:
+        [ 'photo1.png',
+          'photo10.png',
+          'photo2.png',
+          'photo3.png',
+          'photo4.png',
+          'photo5.png',
+          'photo6.png',
+          'photo7.png',
+          'photo8.png',
+          'photo9.png' ]

 **Step 6**